HL7/US-Core/input/pagecontent/index.md

   - <span class="bg-success" markdown="1">[Changes Between US Core Versions] considers the user and developer experience when transitioning between versions of US Core</span><!-- new-content -->.
   - [Future of US Core] outlines the approach to adding new content to US Core.
 - [FHIR Artifacts]\: These pages provides detailed descriptions and formal definitions for all the FHIR objects defined in this guide.
   - [Profiles and Extensions]\: This page lists the set of Profile and Extension that are defined in this guide to exchange quality data.
-Each Profile page includes a narrative introduction, formal definition and a "Quick Start" guide to the supported search transaction for each  Profile.
+Each Profile page includes a narrative description and guidance, formal definition and a "Quick Start" guide which summarizes the supported search transactions for each Profile. <span class="bg-success" markdown="1">Although the guidance typically focuses on the profiled elements, it may also may focus on un-profiled elements to aid with implementation and certification.</span><!-- new-content -->
   - [Search Parameters and Operations]\: This page lists the  defined Operations and Search Parameters that are used in US Core transactions.
   - [Terminology]\: This page lists the value sets and code system defined for  profiles.
   - [Capability Statements]\: This set of pages describes the expected FHIR capabilities of the various  actors.